netZoo/netZoo.github.io/content/docs/gsoc22.md

 Project type: Improving an existing tool

-Description: GRAND is a database that hosts networks for several biological systems and human conditions.
+Description: GRAND is a database that hosts networks for several biological systems and human conditions built using Network Zoo tools.
 These networks can be queried and visualized using the built-in tools in the database.
-These networks are classified in categories but a resource-wide search tool using advanced filters is still missing and has been required by several users.
-Therefore, in this project, we will implement a search functionality that allows users to fetch networks based advanced features such as nodes and edge attributes.
+These networks are also classified in categories but a resource-wide search tool using advanced filters is still missing and has been required by several users.
+Therefore, in this project, we will implement a search functionality that allows users to fetch networks based on advanced features such as node and edge attributes.

 Skills: HTML/CSS, Javascript, Python and Django.